aria1th/MatchRevisions/README.md

 But in normal conditions, you'll get less or no desyncs with this mod... at least, this can help EasyPlace or Item Scroller.

+# How to build instead of suspiscious jar?

+Download code zip then run `gradlew build`.

+If you need another versions, then change `gradle.properties` - fabric loader and minecraft version.

+# Issue tracker

+This mod is in just preview, but it just works for some cases...